google/xls/docs_src/dslx_std.md

 ```

 Performs integer exponentiation as in Hacker's Delight, Section 11-3.
 Only
-nonnegative exponents are allowed, hence the uN parameter for spow.
+non-negative exponents are allowed, hence the uN parameter for spow.

 ## `std::clog2`